Copperhead

 Use the app while hiking, camping, or working outdoors to review likely matches and make safer distance decisions.

-Built around search intent like snake scanner app and identify a snake from a photo, while keeping guidance easy to follow.
+Built around real questions like identify snake by picture and is this snake venomous, while keeping guidance easy to follow.

 Platforms

-Get SerpentID on Android to identify snakes from photos and review safety recommendations.
+Get SerpentID on Android to identify snakes by picture and review safety recommendations.

 Field Notes